Social media is typically used for recreation and entertainment. The medium has also become a powerful tool for criminal justice professionals.

 In 2013, police in Ohio used social media to secure justice in the Steubenville rape case.
 A trail of incriminating evidence was found across Instagram, Twitter, and YouTube.
 This evidence ultimately pointed investigators to two high school football players.
 As a result, the two minors were found guilty in juvenile court.
 Without the pile of photos, tweets, and videos that exposed the joking attitude of the two perpetrators, the case might have gone unsolved.

 With the help of Pinterest, authorities in California managed to get a family heirloom returned to its original owners, three decades after it was stolen in a household burglary.
-The engraved heirloom was rightfully claimed less than ten hours after police placed its photo on the popular pinning board.
+The engraved heirloom was rightfully claimed less than 10 hours after police placed its photo on the popular pinning board.
 Police first recovered the keepsake — along with tons of other stolen jewelry items — in a motorist’s vehicle during a pullover.

 Social Media in Civil and Domestic Cases

-Personal disclosures on social media can also have an impact in domestic cases.
+Personal disclosures on social media can also have an impact on domestic cases.
 In one Virginia Beach custody case, a child’s father portrayed his wife as an unfit mother by pointing to her Facebook photo album.
 The album contained photos that showed her dressed in revealing club attire with drinks in hand.

 Photos posted to social media have also revealed fake insurance claims.
 Users overstated or outright fabricated a personal injury.